BBVA/heat-templates/docker-registry-proxy/README.md

 In the docker host we'll have three services running :

-* docker-redis : Default proxy cache storage.
-This service runs a local docker container within Redis
+* docker-redis : Default proxy cache storage (Redis by default).
-* docker-registry : The docker registry,
+* docker-registry : The docker registry (Swift as default storage)
-* docker-registry-proxy
+* docker-registry-proxy: The docker registry run as pull through cache

 ## Creating the stack